Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Discussion

 The interaction between the SN ejecta and a dense CSM can efficiently transform the kinetic energy of the SN ejecta in thermal energy, powering the SN brightness.
 This is mechanism behind interacting SLSNe-IIn such as SN\,2006gy \citep{smith07}, and it has been proposed to explain the large maximum luminosities of SLSNe-Ic \citep{sorokina16, tolstov17a, tolstov17b}.
 There is evidence that the SN ejecta-CSM interaction may be responsible for the bumps or the light curve undulations observed in some SLSNe after maximum light \citep{yan15, yan17}.
-Some SE SNe such as SN\,2014C \citep{milisavljevic15}, SN\,2017ens \citep{chen18}, SN\,2017dio \citep{kuncarayakti18}, and SN\,2018ijp \citep{tartaglia21} interact with abundant hydrogen rich CSM becoming Type IIn SNe.
-In fact, the presence of dense CSM is a natural consequence of the stellar stripping and bumps are often considered a signature of the ejecta-CSM interaction.
-The interaction with a dense hydrogen and helium poor CSM is the potential explanation for the double-peaked light curve of the Ic-BL SN\,2022xxf \citep{kuncarayakti23}.
+Some SE SNe such as SN\,2014C \citep{milisavljevic15}, SN\,2017ens \citep{chen18}, SN\,2017dio \citep{kuncarayakti18}, and SN\,2018ijp \citep{tartaglia21} interact with abundant hydrogen-rich CSM, becoming Type IIn SNe.
+In fact, the presence of dense CSM is a natural consequence of the stellar stripping and bumps in the light curves are often considered a signature of the ejecta-CSM interaction.

-As discussed in \citet{chen24} it is unlikely that the undulations and the light curve of SN\,2022jli is powered by ejecta-CSM interaction because the interaction on the rear side would smear any periodic signature from the near side.
-Additionally, we consider that the spectroscopic evolution of SN\,2022jli lack clear signatures of ejecta-CSM interaction, therefore the potential CSM 1) has to be poor in hydrogen and helium, 2) the interaction should occur in a confined region potentially having a low covering fraction such as a dense ring around the progenitor star, and/or 3) the ejecta-CSM interacting region is potentially hidden from the light-of-sight.
-Finally, as the radiative shock produced by the interaction propagates throughout the dense CSM increasing the optical depth and therefore the photospheric radius at the same time \citep{moriya18} an increase in $R_{bb}$ would be expected.
-However, SN\,2022jjli shows the opposite, a decrease in $R_{bb}$ during the SN re-brightening (see Fig. \ref{bol_bb_params_fig}).
-We also consider ejecta-CSM interaction an unlikely scenario to power the second maximum.
+As is discussed in \citet{chen24}, it is unlikely that the undulations and the light curve of SN\,2022jli is powered by ejecta-CSM interaction because the interaction on the rear side would smear any periodic signature from the near side.
+Additionally, we consider that the spectroscopic evolution of SN\,2022jli lack clear signatures of ejecta-CSM interaction.